davidvi/pypanda/README.md

 ## Fork description
 I corrected the code after some methods have been deprecated.
-I added the import for AnalyzePanda in this README.
+I added the import for AnalyzePanda and AnalyzeLioness in this README.

 ## PyPanda (Python Panda)